-Even if your DIY marketing research efforts do not result in bias results, the data is sure to be viewed suspiciously by target audiences.
+Even if your DIY marketing research efforts do not result in biased results, the data is sure to be viewed suspiciously by target audiences.

-It seems self-serving when companies publish a report or results from a PR survey exclaiming, “Our research shows our state-of-the-art vacuums have 5X the cleaning power over our competitors.”
+It seems self-serving when companies publish a report or results from a public relations survey exclaiming, “Our research shows our state-of-the-art vacuums have 5X the cleaning power over our competitors.”